ministryofjustice/hmpps-probation-integration-services/projects/suicide-risk-form-and-delius/README.md

 ## Business Need

-This integration service provides an API for read-only access to case data from Delius, to reduce the need for re-keying in the Sucide Risk Form service, and publishes a domain event when a new form is created or a form is deleted.
+This integration service provides an API for read-only access to case data from Delius, to reduce the need for re-keying in the Sucide Risk Form service, and consumes a domain event when a new form is created or a form is deleted.

 ## Context Maps